akikuno/TSUMUGI-dev/README.md

 ### Network panel
 **Nodes** represent genes.
 Click to see the list of abnormal phenotypes observed in that KO mouse; drag to rearrange positions.
 **Edges** show shared phenotypes; click to view details.
+**Modules** outline subnetworks of genes.
+Click a module to list phenotypes involving its member genes; drag modules to reposition them and avoid overlap.

 ### Control panel
 Adjust network display from the left panel.